okx/proof-of-reserves-v2/docs/technical_spec.md

 ```
 - solid black line represents Hashing relationship
 - dash line represents Sum relationship
-- dash green line is for summation relationship of equities; while dash purple line is for summation relationship of debts.
+- dash green line is for summation relationship of equities, while dash purple line is for summation relationship of debts.

- the data strucure of one `account` would be
+The data strucure of an `account` is:
 ```rust
 pub struct Account {
     pub id: String, // 256 bit hex string